IRNAS/irnas-neoden_k1830-tools/communication/README.md

 ```

 # Communication with 192.168.1.32 - X/Y motion control
-Every 200ms there is a request from `.100` to `.32` of 2 byte length of incremental content of `Data: a100`, where the first byte is an 8 bit or both bytes are a 16 bit sequence number.
+Every 200ms there is a request from `.100` to `.32` of 2 byte length of incremental content of `Data: a100`, where the first byte is an 8 bit sequence number, and the seccond the packet type.
+Position is implemented as a number of float values values, see [udp_server_motion_status.py](udp_server_motion_status.py) for a prototype of the decoder and [udp_server_motion_move.py](udp_server_motion_move.py) how to encode and send a move command.

 Each response is a 36 byte packet, where some values appear to be jumping around the static value from packet to packet, but are in general (full UDP packet, see last 36 bytes):
 ```